Citus Query Processing¶

 PostgreSQL planner and executor¶

 Once the distributed executor sends the query fragments to the workers, they are processed like regular PostgreSQL queries.
 The PostgreSQL planner on that worker chooses the most optimal plan for executing that query locally on the corresponding shard table.
 The PostgreSQL executor then runs that query and returns the query results back to the distributed executor.
 You can learn more about the PostgreSQL planner and executor from the PostgreSQL manual.
-Finally, the distributed executor passes the results to the coordinator for final aggregation.
+Finally, the distributed executor passes the results to the master for final aggregation.